felipecosta09/aws-modernization-with-cloud-one-fss/content/02_Deploy/03_test_deploy.md

 fss-scan-result malicious
 fss-scanned true
 ```
 The tags indicate that File Storage Security scanned the file and tagged it correctly as malware.
-You have now tested your File Storage Security deployment.
+You have now tested your File Storage Security deployment :+1:

 {{% notice warning %}}
 <p style='text-align: left;'>